PaulSweeney89/P-S-Tasks/Project-Iris/README.md

 As part of the project, the 3 main tasks of the program is:

-1.  - [x] output a summary of each variable to a single text file.
+1.  output a summary of each variable to a single text file - [x]
-2.  - [ ] saves a histogram of each variable to png files.
+2.  saves a histogram of each variable to png files         - [x]
-3.  - [ ] outputs a scatter plot of each pair of variables.
+3.  outputs a scatter plot of each pair of variables        - [ ]

-1. **Summaries of Dataset Variables**
+**1. Summary of Dataset Variables**

 - Import pandas & matplotlib python libraries to be used as part of the program & analysis of the Iris dataset.
 ```